The Product Regulation and Liability Review: Austria

 Year in review

-In one interesting recent case, the Austrian Supreme Court had to deal with the question of whether a daily newspaper containing an inaccurate health tip, which, when followed, causes personal injuries, qualifies as a (defective) product in accordance with Article 2 of the Directive 85/374/EEC.
+In 2021, the ECJ denied the qualification of a newspaper containing inaccurate health advice, which, when followed, caused personal injuries, as a (defective) product in accordance with Article 2 of the Directive 85/374/EEC (preliminary ruling C-65/20).

-The underlying case was a lawsuit where the plaintiff asserted claims for damages against the media owner and publisher of a regional edition of an Austrian daily newspaper.
+The underlying case was a lawsuit whereby the plaintiff asserted claims for damages against the media owner and publisher of a regional edition of an Austrian daily newspaper.
 The defendant published an article that dealt with the treatment of rheumatic pains by applying coarsely grated horseradish.
-The author of the article was a 'herbalist priest' who already had provided numerous comments on medicinal herbs in print media, radio programs and TV reports.
+The author of the article was a 'herbalist priest' who had already provided numerous comments on medicinal herbs in print media, radio programmes and TV reports.
 In the article in question, the treatment time for the application of horseradish was cited to last from two to five hours.
 The treatment time specified in the article was, however, incorrect.
-Correctly it should have read two to five minutes.
+Correctly, it should have read two to five minutes.
 The plaintiff relied on the accuracy of the advice and applied a layer of horseradish for about three hours.
 The excessively long treatment time resulted in a toxic contact reaction.
-The plaintiff based her claims, among others, on strict liability under the Product Liability Act.
+The plaintiff based their claims, among others, on strict liability under the Product Liability Act.

-1 Eva Spiegel is a partner and Florian Horak is a consultant at Wolf Theiss Rechtsanwälte GmbH & Co KG.
+1 Eva Spiegel is a partner and Katrin Antl is a senior associate at Wolf Theiss Rechtsanwälte GmbH & Co KG.

 2 Federal Act of 21 January 1988 Governing the Liability for a Defective Product, BGBl.
 No. 99/1988, as amended.